edfcbz/template/README.md

 ## ⚙️ The Project Development</br>
   **Developper Feedback**</br>
-  Despite working with systems development with a focus on backend for almost 20 years, developing this REST API using Python, Flask and SQLAlchemy was an extra challenge, because I no had practical experience until the moment, and in 4 days I had to research, learn, implement and document the developed solution.
+  Despite working with systems development with a focus on backend for almost 20 years, developing this REST API using Python, Flask and SQLAlchemy was an extra challenge, because I did not have practical experience until the moment, and in 4 days I had to research, learn, implement and document the developed solution.
 Some tutorials on youtube, gave me the minimum knowledge necessary to start coding and prepare my "Hello World", which gradually grew to meet the customer's needs.
-I recognize that the project has technical debt and Software Engineering gaps, but that's for a next release.</br>
+Recognize that the project has technical debt and Software Engineering gaps, but that's for a next release.</br>

 **Schedule**
 04/19 day: Technologies review and "Hello World"